 Central to understanding the actions of a compensation committee is a careful review of the Compensation Discussion and Analysis ("CD&A") report included in each company's proxy.
 We review the CD&A in our evaluation of the overall compensation practices of a company, as overseen by the compensation committee.
 The CD&A is also integral to the evaluation of compensation proposals at companies, such as management-submitted advisory compensation vote proposals, which allow shareholders to vote on the compensation paid to a company's top executives.
 For more information on our approach to executive compensation, please refer to Section III - The Link Between Compensation and Performance.

-In cases where shareholders are not presented with an advisory vote on executive compensation, we may recommend withholding votes from the following compensation committee members under the following circumstances:
+We may recommend withholding votes from the following compensation committee members under the following circumstances: